EddyVerbruggen/cordova-plugin-safariviewcontroller/README.md

             enterReaderModeIfAvailable: readerMode, // default false
             tintColor: "#00ffff", // default is ios blue
             barColor: "#0000ff", // on iOS 10+ you can change the background color as well
-            controlTintColor: "#ffffff" // on iOS 10+ you can override the default tintColor },
+            controlTintColor: "#ffffff", // on iOS 10+ you can override the default tintColor
+            encodeUrl: false, //default false
+          },
           // this success handler will be invoked for the lifecycle events 'opened', 'loaded' and 'closed' function(result) {